altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 Eddie’s smile vanished.<br/>
 "… Beatrice huh.
 Yes… Regis, you really know everything."<br/>
 He sighed.<br/>
 However, Regis didn’t know the details.
 He couldn’t even recall the name Beatrice.
-Did he forgot, or was she not very well known?
+Did he forgot, or was she not very well known?<br/>
 He was intrigued, but this was just an idle chatter along the corridor.
 It was best not to delve too deeply into this.<br/>
 "Let’s discuss this next time."<br/>
 "Yah… That’s right… Best not let them wait too long."<br/>